-It’s pretty incredible that this noun-turned-verb has picked up such speed in recent years: ‘Adulting’ was Oxford Dictionary’s Word of the Year in 2016; Google searches for ‘adulting’ have dramatically increased since 2015.
+It’s pretty incredible that this noun-turned-verb has picked up such speed in recent years: ‘Adulting’ was Oxford Dictionary’s Word of the Year in 2016, and Google searches for ‘adulting’ have increased dramatically.

 As a word so many people identify with, ‘adulting’ sparks curiosity.
 Here at Lemonade, we were wondering: Does this word’s popularity signify a meaningless trend, or a deeper shift of our societal norms?

 Turns out, several sociologists and psychologists have also noticed a shift among millennials in their 20s.

 Sociologist Kathleen Shaputis labels millennials the ‘Peter Pan Generation,’ because they’re delaying growing up.
 Many sociologists don’t consider people in their 20s to be ‘adolescents,’ but calling them ‘adults’ just no longer seems right.
 So they’ve given our 20s a new name: ‘emerging adulthood.’

 Emerging adulthood is “a period of development bridging adolescence and young adulthood, during which young people are no longer adolescents but have not yet attained full adult status,” according to Professor Jeff Arnett.
 This period usually spans from ages 18-25, but can last up to age 29.

 Turns out ‘emerging adulthood’ is how sociologists define ‘adulting.’

 Since millennials and academics alike are coining new terms for this in-between stage, something must be at play here.
 People in their 20s have fit into the ‘adult’ category for every generation up until now.